Laura Pigossi: 2022: Wimbledon debut, top 100, first WTA Tour final

 In May, she reached two second rounds at WTA 125-level in Saint-Malo and Karlsruhe.
 At the French Open, Pigossi made the qualifying draw as the 16th seed.
 In June, she made her major debut at Wimbledon.
 At the Guadalajara Open, she made her main-draw debut at the WTA 1000-level as a lucky loser.

 2023–2024: Pan American gold, WTA 125 titles

-She also made her debut at the Australian Open as a lucky loser.
+She also made her debut at the main draw of the Australian Open as a lucky loser.
 In August, Pigossi won an 60k event in Feira de Santana, Brazil.
 During the 2023 Pan American Games in Santiago, Pigossi won both the women's singles and doubles, the first Brazilian to ever do so – as well as the third to medal in both events after Maria Bueno and Gisele Miró – and earning her a spot in the 2024 Olympics singles tournament.
-Pigossi earned her first singles Challenger Tour title by winning the Argentina Open in Buenos Aires.
+Pigossi earned her first WTA 125 singles title by winning the Argentina Open in Buenos Aires.